tomascat/Vivid/readme.md

 &lt;/p&gt;
 </pre>

-####Properties (eg id, class, type)
+####Attributes (eg id, class, type)

-Assigning properties (such as id or class) is easy; on a new line after a tag, just add an extra indent with the syntax property:value as follows:
+Assigning attributes (such as id or class) is easy; on a new line after a tag, just add an extra indent with the syntax attribute:value as follows:

 <pre>
 div